Wazito F.C.: 2014

 FKF Division one was a notch higher as it involved much international travel.
 However, with adequate preseason training and some new signings to beef up the squad it was another good campaign for Wazito.
 Wazito won the league convincingly and was crowned champions with two games to spare.
 The Kenyan National Super League was the next stop.

 2015

 In 2015, the club played in the National Super League, the third tier of the Football Kenya Federation (FKF) league.
 It was a tough league which also meant extensive travels throughout the country for the team.
 For the first time, the team did not win the league but came second after Kenya Police.
 This earned the two teams' promotions to the second-division league of FKF.

 2016

 The second-tier league was renamed National Super League (NSL) by the new Football Kenya Federation.
 Wazito was among 20 clubs that played in the league.
 It turned out to be the toughest league for the team.
 At the end of the season, Wazito ended at position 11 with 51 points.
-The club will therefore still play in the same league in the 2017 season.
+The club remained in the league for the 2017 season.